Send your first message

 - Set a connection status handler to track the connection state in real time.
 You can show connection status in the UI, such as "Network disconnected" or "Reconnected."
 Register the handler for your app lifecycle and remove it when you no longer need it.
 See Connection status handler.

-NCEngine.addConnectionStatusHandler('conn-handler', (status) {
+NCEngine.addConnectionStatusHandler('conn-handler', (event) {

 // Handle connection status change